Houghton in England's provisional Euros squad

 Former captain Steph Houghton has been named in England's provisional 28-player squad for the Women's Euros.

-The Manchester City defender has not played since January through injury and is yet to play under Sarina Wiegman.
+The Manchester City defender has not played since January through injury and is yet to feature under Sarina Wiegman.

 Chloe Kelly is back after a knee injury while Fran Kirby (illness) and Jill Scott (injury) are also included despite recently being sidelined.